 One only wonders where did these skills evaporate when dealing with Kingfisher in times of crisis when his employees were not paid for 15 months.
 On being questioned about this he replied that “In a Public Limited Company where is one man, who might be the chairman, responsible for the finances of the entire Company?
 And what has it got to do with all my other businesses?
 I have built up and run the largest spirits company in the world in this country.”.
 Although he had already lost the billionaire status by the year 2013, his wealth still stood at over $700 million.
 This meant that he had the resources to provide his employees with some relief.
 But instead, he chose to celebrate his Birthday by spending lavishly where international singer Enrique Iglesias performed.

 His indifferent attitude shown towards the suffering of his employees coupled with the allegations of Rs.
 4000 crore laundered made it impossible to sympathize with which is sad as he was looked up to by many.
-It is safe to compare him to Captain Edward Smith of the Titanic.
-Captain to the largest ship but when things go awry also the first man to get out.
+It is safe to compare him to a Captain of an abandoned ship.
+The most important man at the helm, but when things go awry also the first man to get out.

 Save Upto 90% on Brokerage FeeTrade Brains' recommended top brokers to open demat and trading account in India

 Free equity & mutual fund investments | Flat ₹20 intraday and F&O trades